kumpan/unikorn/content/startpage/2020-05-20-startpage.md

   src: ../assets/og.png
   alt: unikorn
 hero:
-  heading: Grow your digital presence online.
+  heading: Rocket your digital presence.
-  text: We’re your best friend when it comes to helping you find the path to a
+  text: "We’re your best friend when it comes to helping you find the path to a
     successful digital strategy.
-We know how to handle every aspect of your Digital Marketing.
+We have the know-how and experience to handle every aspect of your Digital Marketing, and thus, will be by your side throughout the entire process.
+From the initial stages to follow-ups, revisions, and course direction, a solid constant SEO, web project and digital strategies' performance-partner. "
   featured_image:
     src: ../assets/digital-growth-unikorn.svg
     alt: Digital Growth